Fueled by Personal Passion

 Established in 1994, The David and Lura Lovell Foundation grew from the passions and life experiences of founders David and Lura Lovell.
 Together they dealt with monumental challenges and opportunities – by connecting with others, crusading for change, creating success and experiencing peace and joy.

-David and Lura were not born to financial wealth.
+David and Lura Lovell were not born into financial wealth.
 They fell in love in college and married soon after graduation.
 “We didn’t have any money,” Lura remembered.
 Their eventual wealth came from David’s diligence as a chemical engineer and plant supervisor, first working for others, then piloting his own companies – Coulton Chemical Corp. and Cairo Chemical Corp. – for a quarter of a century.

 David frequently said, “The only security you ever have is what you have inside yourself in skill and in character.”
 Lura recalled, “It was just hard, hard work and a lot of responsibility – with not very much money” at the start.

 By the time they were planning to sell the company – “for more than we ever thought we would ever have” – the Lovells wanted to “do some good” with their wealth.
 They decided to establish a family foundation and “just run it ourselves.
 We’re young and smart.
 We can do that,” Lura recalled.

 Then David died.

 Lura was left to decide how and what to fund.

 Mental health was the obvious first choice – based on the decades of work Lura had done on behalf of their son Rob and others.
 “I knew about mental health firsthand.”
 Priorities were “based on the challenges that we had had in our own family, that I was passionate about, that I knew about,” she said.

 “I still think it is really good advice for anybody that wants to become a philanthropist.
 Just get into an area which you’re passionate about and you know something about.
 You are a better grantor if you do that.
 It would be hard to have a passion for something you don’t know anything about.”